sisques-labs/project-starter/apps/api/src/generic/auth/README.md

 **Business Rules:**

 - Email must be unique
-- Password is hashed using bcrypt
+- Password is hashed using bcrypt before storage
-- User is automatically created
+- User is automatically created during registration
 - Email is not verified by default
 - Two-factor authentication is disabled by default

-**Events Published:**

-- `AuthCreatedEvent` - Published when auth is created
-- `AuthRegisteredByEmailEvent` - Published when registration is complete

 ### AuthLoginByEmailCommand